Digital-HR/site/en/ui-ux.md

 • As well timelines for building an application with a pre-defined design system is very different than building one based on a new design system (each component needs to be designed and the library will continue to grow as the application expands)
 • An optimal user experience requires a well-designed user interface, and an optimal user interface is meaningless without a well-designed user experience
 • It is also important to note that in designing an optimal user experience, micro-interactions are just as important as the overall product flow.
 As well, accessibility considerations are made at all steps of the design process (that is, designing intuitive and accessible interactions requires time up front, but saves time later).

-Step 2: Planning and Organizing
-• Designers to group requirements logically into issues (based on functionality and flow and in consideration of technical requirements)
-• That is, issues to prioritized based on related functionality/flows rather than the demand for a specific feature (this eliminates repetition, overlap and unnecessary revisions in the future)
-• Designers must consider and be aware of technical requirements when grouping requirements into issues
-• When creating issues (GitHub), designers will consider present and future interactions.
-By doing so bugs stemming from an incomplete flow/ux can be minimized or eliminated completely
-• A holistic UX approach to designing components and interactions will result in a well-built and resilient product

 Step 3: UX Design Process